 Basin liner was installed in 2003 and is showing signs of wear and tearing in a few spots.
 Proposing to replace with a new liner with a strainer for the drain to keep sludge from building up at the discharge pipe.
-During the engineering process we will explore the costs of a new liner vs replacing the liner with concrete and possibly digging the basin deeper for future backwash demand of the plant.
+During the engineering process we will explore the costs of a new liner vs replacing the liner with concrete and possibly digging the basin deeper for future backwash demands of the plant.
+Basin is a holding tank for the filter backwash which feeds in at process we will explore the costs of a new liner vs replacing the liner with concrete and possibly digging the basin deeper for future backwash demands of the plant.
 Basin is a holding tank for the filter backwash which feeds in at 1200 gpm and is stored and released at a rate not to exceed the capacity of the sewer.
+Decommision Edgemore Water Tower The head pressure from the new Salishury University Water Tower and the